 Nearly any upper body exercise, push or pull, will hinder your recovery time.

-Avoid any high-impact movements.
+Avoid any high-impact movements with a hurt ankle.

 And all that means is do not jump.

 But other movements that involve more subtle ankle movement such as squats may also have to be put on the back burner as you heal.
 It is possible (likely?) that you may have to focus on upper body movements and use seated versions of movements such as rows and overhead presses instead of standing.